25 Ways a Single Mom can Fight Depression

 Single moms, do you sometimes feel like you are one event away from losing it?
 If one more thing --- just one more – doesn’t go well, it’s going to tip you over the edge!
 Does the stress of parenting alone often weigh so heavy on your shoulders that you battle depression and perpetual feelings of sadness?
 You are not alone.
 The U.S. National Library of Medicine and National Institutes of Health found in research that the prevalence of moderate to severe depression was significantly more pronounced among single mothers by 28.7%.
 This concludes that single mothers are more likely to experience poor mental health than partnered mothers, and the primary factors associated with this are the presence of financial hardship, overwhelming stress, and a perceived lack of social support.
 (Can you say exhaustion?)

 This is probably not surprising news to those single mommas out there reading this, as you are in the trenches of daily parenting and already know the struggles.
 As a former single mom who once huddled in the middle of my small bathroom floor of my government-issued apartment and contemplated taking my own life, I can relate.
-It’s important to recognize that your, while difficult, can be successful.
+It’s important to recognize that you, while difficult, can be successful.
 What do you do if you are already battling depression or have been for some time?
 Or maybe you aren’t fighting depression currently, but you once were, or fear you could be?
 Then, this list is for you.

 While I’m not a medical professional (and this list is certainly not intended to take the place of medical advice), I’ve been there, done that.
 I’ve struggled with depression and came out on the other side.
 In fact, it’s been more than two decades since I’ve struggled with it, so read on.

 - Get regular cardio exercise.
 Yep, we already know that we’re supposed to be doing it.
 However, many adults find reasons not to.
 According to the U.S. Department of Agriculture’s dietary guidelines, Less than 5% of adults participate in 30 minutes of physical activity each day; and only one in three adults receive the recommended amount of physical activity each week.
-University of Toronto PhD candidate George Mammen co-authored a review of 25 different research articles, which show that moderate exercise can prevent episodes of depression in the long term.
-The compilation of research is published in the October issue of the American Journal of Preventive Medicine.
+University of Toronto Ph.D. candidate George Mammen co-authored a review of 25 different research articles, which show that moderate exercise can prevent episodes of depression in the long term.
+The compilation of the research is published in the October issue of the American Journal of Preventive Medicine.
 How much research do we need to tell us to get off the couch and get moving?

 - Eat healthy, including plenty of vegetables.
 Again, no earth-shattering information here.
 Yet, when I’m conversing with single mothers who battle depression, I often ask about their diet and exercise and find that it leaves much to be desired, to say the least.
-Not only is eating healthy critical to your physical health, it is closely linked to your mental well-being, so make the commitment to grab some fresh produce for snacking.
+Not only is eating healthy critical to your physical health, but it is also closely linked to your mental well-being, so make the commitment to grab some fresh produce for snacking.
 (It’s great for the kiddos also!)

 - Hold honest & transparent conversations removing the veil of perfectionism.
 I’ve said it early and often.
 Perfectionism is a bondage.
 The burden to keep it all together is too much for anyone – man, woman, single, or not.
 You can’t hold it together all the time.
 None of us can.
 It’s quite therapeutic to hold honest conversations with those around us about our struggles and failures.
 Don’t keep it to yourself.
 There’s great freedom in confessing your burdens.
 Let others carry the load with you!

 - Attend church regularly.
-Hebrews 10:25 encourages us to attend church regularly, as Christians and so does a host of other Scriptures (You can check out a few here).
-According to the U.K.’s Spectator Health website, research articles have indicated that regular religious service attendance is associated with a 30 per cent reduction in depression, a five-fold reduction in the likelihood of suicide, and a 30 per cent reduction in mortality, over 16 years of follow-up.
+Hebrews 10:25 encourages us to attend church regularly, as Christians, and so does a host of other Scriptures (You can check out a few here).
+According to the U.K.’s Spectator Health website, research articles have indicated that regular religious service attendance is associated with a 30 percent reduction in depression, a five-fold reduction in the likelihood of suicide, and a 30 percent reduction in mortality, over 16 years of follow-up.

 - Attend a Bible study.
-Not only does regular Bible study attendance enhance your understanding of God’s word, which I’ll get to in a moment, but if gives you a place to be regularly, giving you accountability, fighting isolation, and posing an opportunity to forge new and meaningful friendships with those who have similar views.
+Not only does regular Bible study attendance enhance your understanding of God’s word, which I’ll get to in a moment, but it gives you a place to be regularly, giving you accountability, fighting isolation, and posing an opportunity to forge new and meaningful friendships with those who have similar views.

 - Read and meditate on the word of God.
 God’s word is life.
 It’s truth.
 It’s how God speaks.
 It’s who He is on paper.
 The Creator of your soul, the One who knows your mind and thoughts, inspired the words on every page.
 If you want to battle depression successfully, learn to think the way God thinks.
 Learn to speak the way He does.
 Learn the truth about who He says you are through His words.